The Cage (2017 film)

 The Cage (Khacha) is a 2017 Bangladeshi drama film directed by Akram Khan.
+This film is based on Hasan Azizul Haque's "Ekoi Namer Golpo".
 It was selected as the Bangladeshi entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.

 Plot

 As British colonial rule ends in 1947, a Brahmin family decides to move from the newly formed Dominion of Pakistan to the Dominion of India.